7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

 4. Foodie Finds & Farmers Markets

 A walking tour designed to tempt taste buds.
 Highlight must-try local restaurants, food trucks, markets, and breweries.
 Include stops where visitors can sample, take photos, or learn about local ingredients.
-Perfect for weekend visitors or event-based programming.
-Explore Old East Village's amazing Dumpling Food Tour.
+This is perfect for weekend visitors or event-based programming.
+Explore Old East Village's amazing Dumpling Food Tour as an example.

 5. Haunted History or Ghost Walk